Conjugation curvature for Cayley graphs: Introduction

-Right-angled Artin groups, or RAAGs, are groups in which the only relations are commuting relations between certain generators.
+\begin{Example}[General RAAGs] Right-angled Artin groups, or RAAGs, are groups in which the only relations are commuting relations between certain generators.
 This is encoded in a simple undirected graph $\Gamma$ for which the vertices represent generators and the edges appear between commuting pairs.
-For instance the free group $F_n$ is a RAAG defined by a graph with no edges, and the previous example $F_2\times \Z$ is given by three vertices arranged in a path.
+For instance the free group $F_n$ is a RAAG defined by a graph with no edges, and the previous example $F_2\times \Z$ correspond to three vertices arranged in a path.

 We will use the fact that RAAGs have a natural normal form: a string is geodesic iff it does not contain a substring of the form $x^{-1}(y_1y_2\dots y_n)x$ where $x, y_i$ are generators and $x, y_i$ commute for all $i$.